Installation

 #> Caused by error in `compute_geom_1()`:

-#> ! `geom_label()` requires the following missing aesthetics: y and label
+#> ! `geom_label()` requires the following missing aesthetics: y and label.

 The error tells us that the geom is missing some missing aesthetics, so something must be wrong with the data that the geom receives.
-If we inspect this using layer_before_geom(), we find that the columns for y and label are indeed missing in the Before Geom data:
+If we inspect this using layer_before_geom()

-layer_before_geom(last_plot(), layer = 2L, error = TRUE, verbose = FALSE)
+layer_before_geom(last_plot(), i = 2L, error = TRUE, verbose = TRUE)

 #> # A tibble: 3 × 14